-The Paris Explorer Pass allows you to visit the 2nd floor of the Eiffel Tower and provides a guided tour of the tower.
+The Go Paris Pass allows you to visit the 2nd floor of the Eiffel Tower and provides a guided tour of the tower.

 The Paris Passlib’ gives you the option of adding a visit to the second floor of the Eiffel Tower, but this does not save you money.